medjedqt/kiyobot/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+~~To get a local copy up and running follow these simple example steps.~~

+**Warning: The code is now a bit too complicated to customize, please use the  `template`  branch instead to set up your own bot.**

 ### Prerequisites